Yvonne Makolo

+On 5 June 2023, Yvonne Makolo, the CEO of RwandAir, assumed office as the Chair of the Board of Governors of the International Air Transport Association (IATA).
+She became the 81st chair of the IATA BoG and the first woman to take on this role, an impetus in the organ’s global initiative of driving gender balance within the aviation industry.
+Makolo succeeds Mehmet Tevfik Nane, Pegasus Airlines Chairperson of the Board.
+In her remarks, she said that leading a medium-sized airline in Africa has instilled in her a unique perspective on issues that airlines hold in common.

 Background and education

-She was born in Rwanda.
+She was born in DRC.
 In 1993, she voluntarily migrated to Canada.
 Ten years later, in 2003 she returned to her native Rwanda.
 She and her older sister were raised by a single mother, Yvonne's father having died when the daughters were very young.
 Her sister is the Rwandan government spokeswoman Yolande Makolo.
 Makolo has specialized training in information technology and has worked as a software developer, both in Canada and Rwanda.
+Yvonne Makolo holds a BA Hons degree from McGill University in Canada and a Post Graduate Diploma in Applied Information Technology.

 Career

 In 2006, she joined MTN Rwanda, a leading telecommunications service provider in the country.
-Over time, she rose through the ranks to the position of chief marketing officer (CMO) and also concurrently served as the chief executive officer (CEO), in an acting capacity.
+Over time, she rose through the ranks to the position of chief marketing officer (CMO) and also concurrently was the chief executive officer (CEO), in an acting capacity.

 In April 2017, when the Cabinet of Rwanda made management changes at Rwandair, Makolo was appointed Deputy CEO, responsible for Corporate Affairs.
 One year later, in another managerial change at the national airline, she was appointed to the position of managing director and chief executive officer at Rwandair.